gymrek-lab/TRTools/PUBLISHING.rst

 #.
 Change the 'Unreleased Changes' section of :code:`RELEASE_NOTES.rst` to the new version number.
 #.
 Check if any changes have been made that have not yet been documented in the release notes.
 If so, document them.
 #.
 Submit a pull request from develop into master on the github webiste.
 #.
-If the code review and travis checks pass, merge the pull request.
+If the code review checks pass, merge the pull request.
 #.
 Tag the merge commit with the package version in vX.Y.Z format.
 (For more details on tagging, see `below`)

 Then go through the steps of publishing the changed code to PyPI:

 1. :code:`cd` into the root of your clone of the trtools repo, checkout master and pull the latest change.
 2. Run :code:`rm -rf build dist *.egg-info` to make sure all previous build artifacts are removed
-3. Run :code:`pip install build` to build the package.
+3. Run :code:`pip install build` to build the package with the version number you just tagged.
 4. Run :code:`python -m build --wheel --sdist` to create the package distribution files.
 5. Run :code:`twine upload dist/*` to upload the distribution to PyPI